 The kind of questions they ask and the amount of transparency they require has grown so much, which is exciting to me.
 It’s a lot of fun to get past some whiskey basics and be able to interact with whisky drinkers around much more technical and nerdy aspects of distilling.”

-Similarly to the transparency campaign led by Compass Box in the Scotch market, Himstedt recognises the need for transparency in American distilling.
+Similarly to the transparency campaign led by Compass Box in the Scotch market, Himstedt recognises the need for transparency in the American whiskey market.

 With a more educated customer base, it is only fitting that brands should uncover as much as they can about their product.